How Much Does Small Farm Equipment Cost in 2026? Full Breakdown | Tool Advisor Pro

 Check Price

 “How much does it cost to set up a small farm?” gets the same useless answers as every other equipment question: “it depends.”
 This guide is different.
-It provides itemized costs at three realistic tiers for 5-50 acre operations, including the implement categories most first-time buyers underestimate or miss entirely.
+It provides itemized costs at three realistic tiers for 5-50 acre operations — including tractors, implements, annual ownership costs, and financing terms — covering the numbers most first-time buyers never see before signing a dealer contract.

-All pricing reflects 2026 retail market conditions.
-New equipment from major manufacturers (Kubota, John Deere, Land Pride, Woods) is priced at full MSRP.
-Where used equipment is a superior value proposition — and it often is — that is stated explicitly.
+All pricing reflects 2026 retail and used-market conditions.
+New equipment from major manufacturers (Kubota, John Deere, New Holland, Land Pride, Woods) is priced at or near MSRP.
+Where used equipment is the superior value proposition — and it often is — that is stated explicitly.

 For tractor-specific decisions, see our best compact tractors for small farms guide.
 For specific implement categories, see our best tractor implements for small farms overview.